sqlballs/MicrosoftFabricPre-Con/LICENSES/README.md

 You'll start by understanding Containers and Kubernetes, moving on to a discussion of the hardware and software environment for Kubernetes, and then to more in-depth Kubernetes concepts.
 You'll follow-on with the SQL Server 2019 big data clusters architecture, and then how to use the entire system in a practical application, all with a focus on how to extrapolate what you have learned to create other solutions for your organization.

-> NOTE: This course is designed to be taught in-person with hardware or virtual environments provided by the instructional team.
+> NOTE: This Workshop is designed to be taught in-person with hardware or virtual environments provided by the instructional team.
 You will also get details for setting up your own hardware, virtual or Cloud environments for Kubernetes for a workshop backup or if you are not attending in-person.

 This [github README.MD file](https://lab.github.com/githubtraining/introduction-to-github) explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.